Get in Touch

 1. Timing of spring-flush: Very early through to mid season heading ryegrasses often produce more dry matter earlier

-2. Timing of late spring/early summer quality: Later heading cultivars hold quality, providing leafy high quality feed later in spring
+2. Timing of late spring/early summer loss of quality: Later heading cultivars hold quality, providing leafy high quality feed later in spring

 Key recommendations: Heading dates